Researching cells through colorful imaging

 What can’t you help out with?

 “We don’t look at living cells.
-We don’t do more complex image analysis either, other facilities can help with that.
+We don’t do more complex image analysis either, other units can help with that.
 We usually do not take on projects that only need help with microscopy and have their own samples prepared.
 What makes Cell Profiling unique is our antibody library and our experience and robust infrastructure in sample preparation that is shared with the Cell Atlas team of the Human Protein Atlas.
 But we accept most projects that need help with the process from sample prep to microscopy and that preferably need to use a lot of different antibodies, that’s our specialty and what makes us unique”, says Charlotte Stadler.

 One project they recently helped out with was a study where the researchers wanted to investigate a hundred different proteins in a small structure inside the cell, called the nucleolus.
 They wanted to see what happened when the cell was treated with a particular substance – a toxic peptide, and whether a few specific proteins were affected or if the structure as a whole was.
 They knew beforehand that something happened, but not exactly what.
-According to Charlotte Stadler, this is a good example of a project where the facility’s expertise and vast antibody library can be of use.
+According to Charlotte Stadler, this is a good example of a project where the unit’s expertise and vast antibody library can be of use.

 The future of Cell Profiling

 Tissue analysis is often more complex than analyzing cells grown in a lab.
-Currently, the Cell Profiling facility only do limited numbers of tissue based projects as they are lacking the infrastructure needed to do tissue work at large scale, something Charlotte Stadler aims to change.
+Currently, the Cell Profiling unit only do limited numbers of tissue based projects as they are lacking the infrastructure needed to do tissue work at large scale, something Charlotte Stadler aims to change.

-“My vision is for the facility to analyze proteins in tissue and move closer to preclinical research and the healthcare sector.
+“My vision is for the unit to analyze proteins in tissue and move closer to preclinical research and the healthcare sector.
 In line with this comes the new highly multiplex technologies that we are currently implementing and hope to start offer later this year”, says Charlotte Stadler.

 A new instrument called CODEX, developed by Akoya Biosciences, can look at multiple proteins at the same time – around 25 instead of four to five as in Cell Profiling’s current technologies.
-The facility have been one out of ten carefully selected labs world wide to be part of the early access program for the CODEX technology, which is now released for a broader market.
+The unit have been one out of ten carefully selected labs world wide to be part of the early access program for the CODEX technology, which is now released for a broader market.
 They thus have a head start with the new technique, but still holds off with offering the service to researchers.
 They want to make sure that it delivers robust and credible data before opening up for submissions.
 When up and running, this technique may lead to more complex studies.

 “Take tumors for example.
 They can be very heterogeneous, which makes it hard to determine how groups of cells differ from, and interact with, each other when you only look at one protein at a time.
 Analyzing many at the same time makes this a lot easier.
 These new highly multiplex technologies open up for new discoveries to be made in a much more efficient way, and I think this is the new era in tissue pathology”, says Charlotte Stadler.